 This suggested teaching plan divides the material into four full lessons.
 Please feel free to adapt for your own particular time frame and add your own lessons to connect to Texas Essential Knowledge and Skills (TEKS).
-Additional activities and supplemental material for class or individual study are included at the end of this section.
+Supplemental material for class or individual study is included at the end of this section.